-Concealed carry is allowed in vehicles, parks, forests, rest areas, funerals (with a special permit from police), parades (with a special permit from police), school campus (as long as they are locked in a vehicle and not on school grounds), and even bars and restaurants (if permit carriers don’t consume alcohol and the firearm remains hidden the entire duration of the visit).
-Open carry is also permitted in most of the same locations as concealed carry.
+Anyone who possesses a concealed carry permit from another state can carry a concealed weapon in North Carolina.
+State law permits concealed carry in vehicles, parks, forests, rest areas, funerals (with a special permit from police), parades (with a special permit from police), school campus (as long as they are locked in a vehicle and not on school grounds), and even bars and restaurants (if permit carriers don’t consume alcohol and the firearm remains hidden the entire duration of the visit).
+State law also allows open carry in many of the same places as concealed carry.